Final Exam Study Guide

 It would be great if, in addition to knowing that there are four subfields/subdisciplines in anthropology, you would also be able to identify examples of the kinds of work that anthropologists in each of those subfields/subdisciplines does.

-Try to figure out why Kottak uses the extended example of race and skin color in the introductory chapter of his text.
+Try to figure out why Gezon & Kottak use the extended example of race and skin color in the introductory chapter of his text.